DENISE McCOY LITERACY AWARD

 This year’s Tennis Round Robin took place at the Albany Country Club on July 29th to support 15-LOVE’s Literacy Initiatives.
 Those initiatives include the Denise McCoy Literacy Award (Little d Award), Denise McCoy Scholarship Fund, book distribution program, summer literacy programs and Book Power Club at Sheridan Prep Academy.

-This group of librarians serving children, teens, and families in the public libraries of Albany and Rennselaer Counties use their extensive knowledge of children’s books to develop a short list of kids’ favorite books.
+The youth librarians from the Albany Public Library System, serving children, teens, and families, use their extensive knowledge of children’s books to develop a short list of kids’ favorite books that were published in the prior calendar year.

 Denise McCoy Memorial Scholarship